 We receive a lot of questions from consumers about whether Benefiber or Metamucil is healthier.
 Benefiber is another popular fiber supplement available at many retailers like CVS and Target.

-We believe that Benefiber is the clearly superior option, because it only contains one ingredient: wheat dextrin.
+We believe that Benefiber is the clearly superior option from a nutritional perspective, because it only contains one ingredient: wheat dextrin.
 This is a soluble fiber processed from wheat grain.
+Based on this formulation we would generally recommend Benefiber to people seeking fiber powder.

-The lack of questionable filler ingredients makes Benefiber the better option, and for patients with no gluten sensitivity we would actually recommend Benefiber as a fiber supplement option due to the clean, simple and non-toxic formulation.
+The lack of questionable filler ingredients makes Benefiber the better option, and for patients with no gluten sensitivity, Benefiber may be one of the best fiber formulations on the market due to its clean, simple and non-toxic formulation.

 In this section we’re only referring to the formulation of original Benefiber powder and not any of their other products.